TheRealRazbi/Shadow-fight-2-AI/README.md

 ## Usage:

 ### File 1 : It has been tested on an 1080p resolution , to make it work you need bluestacks in the smallest window size you can get
-after that just open shadow fight 2 and when you run the code it will detect the hp bars of you and the enemy and will say if the round is finished or not.
-Note that it won't work if you move bluestacks after the code started and sometimes the code will detect hp bars that aren't there because it just compares the hp values.
+after that just open shadow fight 2 and then you can use functions from file1 to detect the HP bars and if the round is DONE or not , you will see examples on how to use them , down in the first file , they are just commented-out

 #### Update : Now by using the 2 new functions you can see when the rounds are paused or when the rounds just started